k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 The crest, three arrows bound together with their points downward, is particularly expressive.
 In heraldic tradition, a bundle of arrows signifies unity, concord, and collective strength, conveying the idea that what is fragile alone becomes strong when bound together.
-The arrangement—one in pale and two in saltire—is formally precise and visually stable, while the downward orientation of the points tempers any overtly aggressive interpretation.
+The arrangement, one in pale and two in saltire, is formally precise and visually stable, while the downward orientation of the points tempers any overtly aggressive interpretation.
 The crest reads less as a symbol of warfare than of cohesion, resolve, and mutual obligation, values well suited to a founding family in a covenant-based Puritan community.
 Contemporary sources do not specify tinctures for the crest; in modern renderings, I have therefore chosen to depict the arrows proper, bound with a ribbon Or, as a harmonizing and visually restrained solution consistent with period practice.

 Unlike many colonial attributions that show wide variation, the Fairbanks arms appear with notable consistency across American sources, including Crozier and